Dear Church Family,

 Over the past three years we have made significant progress reducing our debt to just over $4.1 million.
 This is on a current value of our property of $17.4 million.

 How much are we hoping to raise?

-You are asked to make a three-year commitment.
 Your gifts can be made on whatever frequency you choose: weekly, monthly, annually, or as a one-time gift.
 The different ways to give include cash, check, credit card, automatic draft, stock/ bonds/ mutual fund shares, IRA distributions, insurance policies, or real estate.
 For more information on specifics please contact Tami Stewart.

 Will this campaign be entirely for debt reduction?

 Yes.
 Church leadership believes now is the time to retire as much of the debt as possible so we can be set free to engage in what God has in mind during the next chapter of our ministry.
 The ongoing debt is a large impediment to this calling.
 So 100% of the proceeds from this campaign will go to debt payments and reduction.